Failed faxes are, unfortunately, unavoidable. This article describes how to troubleshoot failed faxes that you are trying to send out of Cerbo.

-- Generally, unless the error message indicates an invalid fax number or similar, you would first try resending the fax.
+- Unless the error message indicates an invalid fax number or similar, you would first try resending the fax.
 To do this, click on the fax to open it, and then click on the Resend option at the top.
+Then you would delete the "failed fax notification" on the schedule page by right-clicking on it and selecting the Delete option (doing so DOES NOT delete the underlying document(s)).
+If the fax fails again, you will get another notification.

 - If the fax fails again, you can try calling the receiving fax number on your phone to check if it is a valid fax number (you hear a fax tone when you call, not a phone tree, "number not in service" message, busy signal, etc.).